eleventy7/eider/README.md

     - `appendWithKey` appends an item to the end of the buffer, up to the pre-defined capacity
     - `getByKey`, `getByBufferIndex`, `getByBufferOffset`, `containsKey` and `Iterator<>` functionality
     - `getCrc32` useful to support cross process comparison of repository contents (e.g. in a Aeron Cluster determinism check)
+    - `getOffsetByBufferIndex` and `appendByCopyFromBuffer` which can be used for Aeron Cluster snapshot reading and writing.
     - optional indexed fields.
 Indexes support updates and transactions.
 Indexes update synchronously at the time a field write occurs.
 Warning, indexed fields result in allocation within the repository.
     - optional transactional support.
 Warning, will cause allocation.
 - optional transactional support on each flyweight.
 If this is enabled, the flyweight adds `beginTransaction`, `commit` and `rollback` methods.
 Note, by default reads are dirty; the buffer is only rolled back to the state it was in when `beginTransaction` was called if `rollback` was called.